sherpalabsio/local_sherpa/README.md

 # rspec starts
 ```

-When a local env file changes you have to trust the directory again.
+When an env file changes you have to trust the directory again.

 Use `sherpa edit`.
-It opens the local env file in your editor then trusts it
+It opens the env file in your default editor then trusts it
-automatically when you close the file.
+automatically when you close it.

 You can untrust a directory with `sherpa untrust`.